A Family Torn Apart: Plot

 Brian describes that Daniel came to him later that day, expressing the hatred he feels towards his parents.
 He was kicked out of the house shortly after and sent back to foster care.
 Three months later, Daniel was caught while breaking into a house and ended up in a reform school.
 Although Maureen became very overprotective of him and her recently adopted son Chris, Brian found a way to secretly contact Daniel.
 Back in present life, Chris tells the police that the guy walking away from the home after the murder wasn't Daniel, but Brian.
 Criminal attorney, Ken Pierson, also discovered that according to the phone records from the last three months, a dozen calls were made to Daniel including the night of the murders.
 Investigators start to think that Brian and Daniel were both responsible for their parents' death.
 Kelley then meets Barbara, who took Brian to church, and tells him that Brian's birth mother abandoned Brian for days until the state took custody of him putting him into a foster care system like Daniel.
 Barbara then said that Daniel had five different families and Brian had six.
 When Kelley tells Brian that the police are going to ask him a lot of questions, he finally reveals what really happened that night.

 On the evening before the murder, Brian arrived home late after going out with Lisa Kensington, a girl who is known at school for being promiscuous.
 His parents found out and reacted furiously, blaming him for becoming just like Daniel.
 Brian then calls up Daniel who tells Brian to leave the house, but Brian refuses fearing that Maureen and Joe will do the same thing to Chris.
 Later that night he overheard his parents agreeing about sending him away too.
 Upset and enraged, he stabbed both his parents in the basement with a butcher knife.
 Maureen was almost able to get away, but he followed her in the backyard and killed her with an axe without noticing that Chris was watching him from his window.
 After his confession, Brian stated he never told Daniel about this and that he never told anyone what was happening in the house because whenever he spoke up when he was little, he would get moved.
 Brian is then arrested and Kelley returns home disappointed.

-In the epilogue, it is stated that Brian served eight years in the Patuxent Institution in Maryland and that Daniel remained having trouble with the law several times and is sent to prison and that Chris got adopted by a loving family.
+In the epilogue, it is stated that Brian served eight years in the Patuxent Institution in Maryland while Daniel continued having trouble with the law several times and is sent to prison, and Chris got adopted by a loving family.